No. 25 Rutgers Scarlet Knights open season at home against the Wagner Seahawks - WTOP News

 Piscataway, New Jersey; Wednesday, 6 p.m.
 EST

-Rutgers finished 15-17 overall with a 12-5 record at home during the 2023-24 season.
-The Scarlet Knights averaged 65.4 points per game while allowing opponents to score 66.5 last season.
+Rutgers finished 12-5 at home a season ago while going 15-17 overall.
+The Scarlet Knights averaged 65.4 points per game last season, 13.0 on free throws and 16.5 from deep.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.